plotdb/form/doc/manager.md

         "child": { ... /* recursive definition, for nested widgets */ ... }
       }
     }

+ - `disabled()`: if this manager is disabled, return true; otherwise return false.
+ - `disable(opt)`: disable / enable this manager.
+   - opt: true to disable, false to enable. will be true by default if omitted.

 with additional, experimental WIP api that is subected to change: